 One of the other great new features is Teacher Resources.
 Booksource has provided lesson ideas for thousands of titles and gives you FREE access to them.
 You’ll notice a small TR maroon circle in your library view.

 Using this system has made it so much easier for me to keep track of books, see what kids are reading, and find new teaching ideas.
 Some of my voracious readers even added the app to their phones to make check out faster!
-Let me know how Classroom Organizer works for your classroom.
-Don’t forget to subscribe to our exclusive teacher newsletters for a FREE poster to help students with the login and check out process.
+Let me know how the Classroom Organizer works for your classroom.
+Don’t forget to subscribe to our exclusive teacher newsletters for a FREE poster to help students with the login and check out process, among other great free printables.